221-ada/CAMPUS02Token/docs/01_basic_uart_bridge.md

 ## How to test

-1. Flash STM32 firmware.
-2. Flash ESP32 sketch.
-3. Connect both boards with the UART wiring and common GND.
+1. Connect both boards with the UART wiring and common GND.
+2. Flash STM32 firmware.
+3. Flash ESP32 sketch.
-4. Open serial terminal at 115200 with correct com port:
+4. Open serial terminal at 115200 with correct com port and no line ending:
 5. Type `1` in the ESP32 serial monitor and press **Send**.
    - STM32 log: `Got '1' -> LED toggled`.
    - One on-board LED toggles state.
+(PuTTY can also be used as a serial monitor - choose the connection type as serial and write the correct serial line and speed **115200**)